SteeltoeOSS/Samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service/README.md

 If you wish to use SSL communications between the Fortune Teller UI and the Fortune Teller Service, have a look at the comments in the files listed below.
 You will need to make modifications to one or more of those files.
 Also, you are encouraged to read the [Cloud Foundry documentation](https://docs.pivotal.io/pivotalcf/1-10/adminguide/securing-traffic.html) on how SSL is configured, used and implemented before trying to use it with the Fortune Teller app.

 1. `appsettings.json` - Eureka registration option settings
-2. `Program.cs` - Changes needed to enable SSL usage with Kestrel (Note: These changes are only required if using Containter-to-Container (C2C) networking, together with SSL, between the UI and the fortune service).
+2. `Program.cs` - Changes needed to enable SSL usage with Kestrel (Note: These changes are only required if using Container-to-Container (C2C) networking, together with SSL, between the UI and the fortune service).
-3. `manifest.yml` - Startup command line change (Note: This change is only required if using Containter-to-Container (C2C) networking, together with SSL, between the UI and the fortune service).
+3. `manifest.yml` - Startup command line change (Note: This change is only required if using Container-to-Container (C2C) networking, together with SSL, between the UI and the fortune service).

 ---